lagdo/dbadmin-app/README.md

 # A web-based database management tool

-**Jaxon DbAdmin is a database admin dashboard with multiple DBMS support, and a custom and extensible authentication system**
+**Jaxon DbAdmin is a database admin dashboard with multiple DBMS support, and a custom and extensible authentication system.**

 [Features](#features-and-current-status) • [Installation](#installation) • [Docker](#running-with-docker) • [Authentication](#user-management-and-authentication) • [Configuration](#database-access-configuration)